The Health Benefits of Chicken Soup for Cats and Humans

 Chicken soup for cats?
 Yes, that’s right.
 In fact, there are several brands on the market already.
 I’m far from the first to come out with it.
 But instead of buying it save yourself some bucks and make it.

-Before I start with the recipe here’s a few reasons why chicken soup is great for humans and great for kitties too.
+Before I start with the recipe here are a few reasons why chicken soup is great for humans and great for kitties too.

 Health Benefits of Chicken Soup for Humans Include: